When it comes to losing weight- the single most important nutrient in a women’s diet is PROTEIN.

-Post may contain affiliate links, see my disclosure policy for full details
+This post may contain affiliate links, for more information, please see my disclosure here.

 Every couple of years a new trend or fad emerges from within the health and fitness industry.
 With the help of some creative advertising and the alluring promises of quick, sustainable weight loss, it’s enough to prompt even the most hardened skeptics to drop their guard, open their wallets and hop on the bandwagon along with millions of other overweight adults, all searching for a healthy solution to their inactive lifestyle.

 It’s not until months or even years later, once science finds flaws in the reasoning and logic backing these products and programs that we recognize their shortcomings.

 Remember Suzanne Somer’s Thigh Master? the Shake Weight? or how about the Ab Coaster?- In hindsight they all seem a bit silly and it’s hard to grasp there ever was a time where we believed in their effectiveness, yet these products have all earned millions of dollars in profit and have served customers worldwide.